nbkr/nexaphor2/README.rst

 My Home Automation System based on Tinkerforge, MQTT, a bit of Javascript, a bit more of Python and a Raspberry Pi (2 works, 3 and up is better)

+I've upgraded the project to Python3, fixed some code, and changed the part on how to create the 'custom' logic to the installation.
+This version of the software is therefore outdated and the repository therefore archived.

 Setup
 =====